Here's Our Rant About MMTec Inc. (MTC)

 MTC’s Market Performance

-MTC stocks went up by 1.59% for the week, with a monthly drop of -75.54% and a quarterly performance of -47.83%, while its annual performance rate touched -86.94%.
-The volatility ratio for the week stands at 15.43% while the volatility levels for the past 30 days are set at 22.95% for MMTec Inc. The simple moving average for the period of the last 20 days is -25.44% for MTC stocks with a simple moving average of -66.08% for the last 200 days.
+MTC stocks went down by -0.55% for the week, with a monthly drop of -54.75% and a quarterly performance of -53.23%, while its annual performance rate touched -87.43%.
+The volatility ratio for the week stands at 15.44% while the volatility levels for the past 30 days are set at 19.09% for MMTec Inc. The simple moving average for the period of the last 20 days is -21.55% for MTC stocks with a simple moving average of -67.18% for the last 200 days.

-During the last 5 trading sessions, MTC rose by +1.59%, which changed the moving average for the period of 200-days by -88.15% in comparison to the 20-day moving average, which settled at $2.4136.
-In addition, MMTec Inc. saw -70.91% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MTC fell by -0.55%, which changed the moving average for the period of 200-days by -88.47% in comparison to the 20-day moving average, which settled at $2.2276.
+In addition, MMTec Inc. saw -72.58% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MTC